benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q209.png)

 If, for example, some dragon froze 2 dragons owned by Stark, and 1 dragon owned by Bolton - it would be part of the answer.
-Again, 'Kings' will be aprt of the query result.
+Again, 'Kings' will be a part of the query result.

 _**Q210:** Any person who has at least 3 'owns' relationships with entities encapsulated within 'Black Things'_